Use OCI Ansible Collection with Oracle Linux Automation Manager

 2. Click the Add button and select Add job template from the drop-down list of values.

-3. Enter the required values.
+3. Enter or select the required values.

 • Name: My Template